-If you're thinking of upgrading your tow vehicle or planning to buy a new one, it’s important to take your time as the choice can be more complicated than first anticipated.
-It’s not as simple as just finding the vehicle that can pull or carry the heaviest load.
-While you might be after a vehicle that’ll tow your trailer or boat, you also need a practical choice that performs well when you’re doing the school run or other every day errands.
+If you're thinking of buying a new tow vehicle, it’s important to take your time as the choice can be more complicated than you think.
+While you might be after a vehicle that’ll tow your trailer or boat, many people also require a practical choice that performs well when you’re running every day errands.

-Exceeding the recommended towing weight is unsafe, but choosing to operate a vehicle at its limits for an extended period of time can also cause premature wear to vehicle components, particularly the clutch and transmission.
+Exceeding the recommended ratings is unsafe; additionally, choosing to operate a vehicle at its limits for an extended period can cause premature wear to a vehicle’s components, particularly the clutch and transmission.

-With this in mind, we would always recommend you factor in surplus weight, on top of the weight of the item that you’re towing when searching for an appropriate vehicle.
+With this in mind, we would always recommend you factor in surplus weight on top of the weight of the item that you intend on towing when searching for a vehicle.

 Cost vs convenience

-While buying a car that already has the tow bar and wiring fitted is certainly more convenient, it can sometimes drive up the cost.
-It’s often worth investigating the same vehicle that’s not fitted with a tow bar and researching how much it would cost to have a new tow bar fitted separately.
-It may mean you have to wait a little longer before you can tow, but it could help you to save some cash in the process, or even find a more desired model.
+While buying a vehicle that already has the tow bar and wiring fitted is certainly more convenient, it can sometimes push up the cost.
+It’s often worth investigating the same vehicle that’s not fitted with a tow bar and researching how much it would cost to have one fitted.
+It may mean that you have to wait a little longer before you can tow, but it could help you save some cash in the process, or even find a more desired model.

 Comfort vs practicality

-Balancing practical, everyday needs with your towing requirements means that buying a towing vehicle isn’t going to be as straight forward as purchasing your regular family vehicle.
-If you tow frequently and the sole need for this vehicle is to help you on that front, then focus on the likely towing weight you’ll be pulling.
-If towing is secondary to the everyday lifestyle needs, ensure that you’re placing an equal value on comfort.
+Balancing practical, everyday needs with your towing requirements may mean that buying a towing vehicle will not be as straight forward as purchasing your regular family car.
+If you often tow and the primary need for this vehicle is to help you on that front, then focus on the likely towing weight you’ll be pulling.
+If towing is secondary to your everyday lifestyle needs, ensure that you’re placing an equal value on comfort and practicality.